 Scott Contessa Addict RC 15 bottom line

-Priced at £5,699, the Scott Contessa Addict RC 15 features a number of innovations to help warrant this sizable price tag.
+Priced at £5,699, the Scott Contessa Addict RC 15 features a number of innovations to help warrant this sizable price tag and make one of the best women’s road race bikes you can buy.

 Fully integrated cable routing, slick frame features, electronic gearing and an impressive weight for a bike that blends lightweight and aerodynamic qualities put it a cut above moderately priced models.